sodafoundation/crystal/docs/crystal_design.md

   * Auto sync(event-driven)

-* **Metadata Store**: A single metadata store for all S3 buckets and objects metadata
+* **Metadata Store**: A single metadata store for all S3 supported buckets and objects metadata

 * **Filter and Search**: Search metadata across the entire data catalog.
 Filter metadata based on various parameters like, tags, type, size, region, etc.
 * **Classification**: Classification of metadata based on some user configuration.